Brisbane Valley Rail Trail: History

 The 20th anniversary of the construction of the first section of the Brisbane Valley Rail Trail from Fernvale to Lowood was celebrated in July 2022.

 Prior to 2018, there remained one incomplete section from Toogoolawah to Moore, which was officially opened in August 2018.

 The Lockyer Creek Railway Bridge at Clarendon was opened to users in late 2018, after a restoration costing $4.5 million.

 Wildlife

 A great variety of wildlife can be seen in blackbutt and ironbark forests, hoop pine plantations, dense vine scrub, open woodlands and rural landscapes of Benarkin State Forest and the upper reaches of the Brisbane River.
 Three signature features of the Moore to Blackbutt district are the upper reaches of the Brisbane River, the pine forests and the colonies of bellbirds that are found there.
 Clear melodic notes of bellbirds can be heard in various locations within the Brisbane Valley Rail Trail.
 All plants, animals, natural and cultural features of the Brisbane Valley Rail Trail and the Benarkin State Forest are protected.
-Do not remove living or dead plant material (including fallen timber), animals, rocks or other material.
+Do not remove living or dead plant material (including fallen timber), animals, rocks or other material, unless moving them from the trail.